 - their date and place of birth, including the town and county if they were born in the UK, or just the country if they were born abroad

 - their occupation or last occupation if now retired

 - the full name of their husband, wife or civil partner, if they’ve died

 - details of any state pension or other state benefit they were receiving.

-Here we set out the steps required to register a death during the current pandemic:
+Here we set out the steps required to register a death:

 - Doctors will send an electronic copy of the Medical Certificate Cause of Death to the specified registrar

 - The informant should contact the registrar by telephone to make arrangements to begin the death registration process

 The registrar will complete a register entry for the informant to review and approve.

 A paper copy of the Certificate of Registration of Death (death certificate) will then be handed to the informant.
 There will also be a green certificate (green in colour) which we will need for the burial/cremation to go ahead.